My Quiet Kitchen

 • To make bars: line an 8x8 baking pan with parchment for easier removal.
 Press the mixture evenly into the pan.
 Use the back of a spatula to firmly pack it down.

-To make balls: using a tablespoon, scoop 2 Tbsp of the mixture into your hand.
+To make balls: using a tablespoon, scoop 2 tablespoon of the mixture into your hand.
 Squeeze a few times to squish it into a ball.
 Roll the ball between your palms to smooth the surface.
 This makes 18 to 20 balls.

 • If making bars, refrigerate the pan for about 20 minutes.
 Use parchment edges to lift the mixture out of the pan, and cut into 12 equal-sized pieces.
 Enjoy right away, or store in an airtight container in the refrigerator until ready to serve.
 See notes below for extended storage.